riboviz/example-datasets/add-new-dataset.md

 **1. Components:**

-The scientific paper (if dataset is published)
+The scientific paper (if dataset is published) :
 - Identify the scientific paper which is associated with the dataset of interest.
 The paper will contain a reference to the associated sequencing data, including the database  and the series accession numbers.
 - The methods section of the paper will either refer to a protocol or describe the adapter sequence used, as well as UMIs (Unique Molecular Identifiers) and/or barcodes which may have been used to generate the samples.
 This information is needed for the config.yaml file.

-The ribosome profiling samples
+The ribosome profiling samples:
-- To find the fastq files for the samples associated with the dataset the series accession number can be searched for in the relevant database.
+- To find the fastq files for the samples associated with the dataset the series accession number can be searched for in the relevant database, usually [NCBI Short Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) or the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/).
-- Identify the ribosome profiling samples, some of the listed samples may be RNA-seq samples and should not be included. ([Instructions for downloading fastq files](https://github.com/riboviz/riboviz/blob/main/docs/user/run-on-eddie.md#download-fastq-data-files-from-the-short-read-archive-sra-initial-setup)).
+- Identify the ribosome profiling samples, some of the listed samples may be RNA-seq samples and should not be included.
+- Download the files, see [Instructions for downloading fastq files from SRA](https://github.com/riboviz/riboviz/blob/main/docs/user/run-on-eddie.md#download-fastq-data-files-from-the-short-read-archive-sra-initial-setup).

-The config.yaml file
+The config.yaml file:
 - Documentation for [configuring the config.yaml](https://github.com/riboviz/riboviz/blob/main/docs/user/prep-riboviz-config.md) file is available in addition to a wide variety of examples in [example-datasets](https://github.com/riboviz/example-datasets).
 It is recommended to use an existing config.yaml file as a guide.
-- The majority of the parameters have default settings that are species-specific and can be modelled off of previous config.yaml files used for your species of interst, which are available in example-datasets.
+- The majority of the parameters have default settings that are species-specific and can be adapted from previous config.yaml files used for your species of interest, already in example-datasets.
 - Dataset-specific parameters include the adapter sequence, accession codes for the samples and the potential presence of UMIs and/or barcodes.
 Whether or not UMIs and/or barcodes are present can be hard to pinpoint.
 If in doubt set the UMIs configuration as FALSE, if UMIs are present the output files will show irregularities such as a lack of three-nucleotide periodicity.
 - It can be useful for other people to be able to access your work, if your work is open-science and the data has been published.
 To do this create a branch in example-datasets with a useful name linked to your issue ticket (e.g. W-Sc_2016-63 for Weinberg et al 2016 *Saccharomyces cerevisiae* dataset from issue ticket 63) which contains your config.yaml file.
 It is useful to link/name this branch in your issue ticket so that it is easy to find.